Contents

 Double wicket matches are matches of cricket played as we would recognise now – that is to say, on a pitch with two wickets and two batsmen.

 Single wicket matches were played with only one wicket, and one batsman at any one time, a now archaic form of the game.
-They could be between individual players but were often between teams of up to six players.
-There were are four principle differences from the double-wicket game.
+They could be between individual players, but were often between teams of up to six players.
+There were four principal differences from the double-wicket game.
 They were popular as exhibition matches bringing elite players together, largely because the transporting of complete teams in the pre-railway era was a slow and expensive matter.

 1. No overs – The players did not change ends, there were no overs, and a bowler could bowl unchanged.